neil-vqa/fundbase/README.md

 # fundbase

-Smoothly manage the funds of your team's projects.
+Conveniently manage the funds of your team's projects.

 A React Native application.